Custom models

 import datarobot as dr

-# use execution_environment created earlier
+# Use the execution environment created earlier

 environment_version = dr.ExecutionEnvironmentVersion.create(